-Requests for expedited processing of applications for refugee status should be directed to the Resettlement Support Center handling the case abroad.
+Send requests for expedited processing of applications for refugee status to the Resettlement Support Center handling the case abroad.
 For more information, see the USCIS Questions and Answers: Refugees page.

-Requests for expedited processing of humanitarian parole for beneficiaries located outside of the United States should be directed to the Humanitarian Affairs Branch.
+Send requests for expedited processing of humanitarian parole for beneficiaries located outside of the United States to the Humanitarian Affairs Branch.
 For more information, see the Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States page.

-For all other immigration benefit requests pending with USCIS offices located outside the United States, benefit requestors may request expedited processing by submitting a written request, along with any supporting documentation, directly to the USCIS office with jurisdiction over the benefit request.
+For all other immigration benefit requests pending with USCIS offices located outside the United States, you may request expedited processing by submitting a written request, along with any supporting documentation, directly to the USCIS office with the benefit request.